Categories > Anime/Manga > Yami no Matsuei > Cherry

 Chapter Ten: There is a Light That Never Goes Out:

 Henry lightly began massaging her breasts under her shirt.
-It felt really good.
-Anna got herself to relax for more.
-This was what she wanted after all.
-Wasn’t it?
-Then, Henry moved his hands from under her pajama shier to the hem of it.
-Anna began to panic under the kisses.
-She tried to calm herself down again, however, it wasn’t working.
+Anna got herself to relax for more with each kiss.
+This was what she wanted after all, wasn’t it?
+Henry moved his hands from under her pajama shier to the hem of it.
+Anna’s heart pounded with a new wave of unease at this sudden gesture.
+She tried to calm herself back down and enjoy this new direction, but it didn’t working.
 The girl couldn’t explain what was happening.
-She suddenly… didn’t want to do this anymore.
-Anna lightly but firmly pushed Henry off of her.
-The boy broke off the kiss and stared at her confused.

 “I just can’t…” she said.
 Henry climbed off of her lied next to her on the bed.
 Henry respected wishes.
 The boy looked over at his girlfriend.